lidingxu/Subcut/README.md

 # Test codes of cutting planes for submodular optimization

-We develop two kinds of cutting planes for signomial  programming: outer approximation cuts and intersection cuts.
+We develop cutting planes that could be used for general submodular maximization and submodular-supermodular maximization problems.
+The cutting planes are integrated into the branch-and-cut algorithm.
 The cuts and experiments are described in the paper [Submodular maximization and its generalization through an intersection cut lens](https://arxiv.org/abs/2302.14020).

-The cutting planes are generated in each node of the branch and bound algorithm, and we use [SCIP](https://www.scipopt.org/) to implement them.
+The cutting planes are generated in each node of the branch-and-cut algorithm, and we use [SCIP](https://www.scipopt.org/) to implement them.
 Note that the codes are developed in a Linux environment and the building requires the [Armadillo](https://arma.sourceforge.net/) library.
+Before running the code, please build them using an appropriate environment.

-There are three benchmarks.
+Three benchmarks correspond to three root directories.
 In each benchmark file, there are codes and bash files to run the experiments.
-Before running the code, please build them using an appropriate environment.